youssinko/MERN-new-project/README.md

 created preview order screen where user can see a summary of the purchase and total cost with tax and shipping cost

 created order API and fetching order info in order screen ( created routes in backend , added isAuth in utilities to detect if order is being placed by logged in user and creatd order model to send data to mongodb)

+setting up paypal: logoged in to developer.paypal.com => dashboard => selected sandbox (we only testing ) and created app